S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 | `LinuxA`  | Attacker system running Impacket and Hashcat               |
 | `Malcolm` | Network traffic collection and analysis                    |

-To create accounts that could be Kerberoasted, I ran the course-provided PowerShell script on the domain controller.
-The script created eight Active Directory users and assigned SPNs to them.
+To create Kerberoastable targets, I ran the course-provided PowerShell script on the domain controller.

+The script created an Active Directory organizational unit and eight users with SPNs assigned to them.

 ![](images/01-spn-accounts-created.png)

-These were disposable lab accounts created specifically for the exercise.
-They did not represent real production service accounts or an actual privilege path.
+These were disposable lab accounts created specifically to generate representative Kerberoasting telemetry.
+Their passwords were already known, and the accounts did not represent a real privilege-escalation path.

+That distinction matters: the purpose of the exercise was to reproduce the observable ticket-requesting behavior, not to claim that I discovered unknown credentials in the environment.

 ---